About the Commission

 The Maryland Commission on Indian Affairs (MCIA) was created by the Maryland General Assembly in 1976 to represent and serve the State's American Indian community.
 As the official statewide agency for American Indians, the Commission initiates and supports a wide range of activities that promote the welfare of Maryland's Indian people and further the understanding of American Indian history and culture.
 The Commission also operates for the state to provide both a forum for the concerns of Maryland's American Indian communities and a vital liaison between these communities and the State and Federal governments.

-The Commission is directed by an Administrator with offices in the Governor's Office of Community Initiatives in Baltimore, Maryland.
+The Commission is directed by an Administrative Director with offices in the Governor's Office of Community Initiatives in Baltimore, Maryland.
 Please view the Calendar of Events for more information.

 To view a complete list of Commissions, Click Here!